guradeshdhillon/CreditWise-AI/README.md

 The project has three test modules under `tests/`:

-- `test_api.py` - Tests for FastAPI endpoint behavior and response schemas
+- `test_api.py` — Tests for FastAPI endpoint behavior and response schemas
-- `test_models.py` - Tests for the training pipeline and model artifacts
+- `test_models.py` — Tests for the training pipeline and model artifacts
-- `test_preprocessing.py` - Tests for the `LoanPreprocessor` class
+- `test_preprocessing.py` — Tests for the `LoanPreprocessor` class

-To run the full test suite:

 ```bash
 pytest